 Traditional infrastructure lacks sufficient visibility into the data to support the new compliance and control requirements.
 It was originally designed in a time before cloud - making adoption of cloud-like capabilities really difficult.
 HCI breaks down silos and pools all resources into a single resource that’s easy to manage and control.
 The more “invisible” infrastructure can be the better, and HCI extends that invisibility into the storage domain.
 With HCI, you can include a variety of nodes in a cluster that make sense for your needs at that point—storage-heavy nodes when you need storage, CPU-heavy nodes when compute is needed, or anything in-between.

-What applications can be run on hyperconverged infrastructure?
+Can high-performance applications run on hyperconverged infrastructure?

+In short, the answer is yes.
 In the past, HCI started with use cases like VDI and ROBO (remote or branch office).
 That dynamic has rapidly changed as more and more users of HCI solutions have made their systems available with more and more production and datacenter workloads, even as they prepare their resources for the future.

 Some prime examples of what apps run on HCI: